PandaJones/263-UX-Case-Study/readme.txt

 A list containing the basic HTML content, CSS styling, and advanced features you included in your portfolio

+ HTML Content
+  has a image with descriptive alt text has a link to our google doc (just the User Stories right now) no headings (need to change that) but there is paragraph text (sample for now) CSS Styling margins to indent paragraph content text has color text has different fonts
+ Advanced features
+  responsive sidebar (may change in the future)

-A list of urls of the online resources you consulted https://www.w3schools.com/html/html_css.asp https://www.w3schools.com/html/html_links.asp https://simplyaccessible.com/article/descriptive-alt-attributes/
+A list of urls of the online resources you consulted

+ https://www.w3schools.com/html/html_css.asp
+ https://www.w3schools.com/html/html_links.asp
+ https://simplyaccessible.com/article/descriptive-alt-attributes/